maximilianfeldthusen/simpleParser/README.md

 - If the command doesn't match any known ones, it prints an "Unknown command" message.

 ### Summary
 This code implements a simple command-line interface that can parse and execute basic commands like "hello", "add", and "sub".
-It demonstrates basic string processing, command execution, and user interaction in C. To extend its functionality, you could add more commands or error handling as needed.
+It demonstrates basic string processing, command execution, and user interaction in C.